allenanishd08/sleepdetection/README.md

 # sleepdetection
-The Project is about detecting wheteher the driver is drowsy or not while driving.
+The Project is about detecting whether the driver is drowsy or not while driving.
 If yes, alarm is thrown.